augustogoncalves/forge-3leg.nodejs-template/README.md

     sudo npm install -g nodemon

-Then, instead of <b>npm run dev</b>, use the following:
+Then, instead of **npm run dev**, use the following:

     npm run nodemon

-Which executes <b>nodemon server.js --ignore www/</b>, where the <b>--ignore</b> parameter indicates that the app should not restart if files under <b>www</b> folder are modified.
+Which executes **nodemon server.js --ignore www/**, where the **--ignore** parameter indicates that the app should not restart if files under **www** folder are modified.

 ## Troubleshooting

-After installing Github desktop for Windows, on the Git Shell, if you see a <b>*error setting certificate verify locations*</b> error, use the following:
+After installing Github desktop for Windows, on the Git Shell, if you see a ***error setting certificate verify locations*** error, use the following:

     git config --global http.sslverify "false"